 The slightly more detailed answer: You can get someone from Fiverr or Upwork to build a website for you for as little as $50.

-A professional freelance contracted designer/developer will build a custom website for around $500 – $3,000.
+A freelance contracted designer/developer will build a custom website for around $500 – $3,000.
 There are many levels of expertise and professionalism within this category, so choose with care.

 An agency, with separate departments for the various aspects of the design & development process, will start in the $3,000 – $10,000 range.